laica-ayudavets/MiComu/replit.md

 The system is built as a full-stack TypeScript application with a modern React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
 It follows a clean separation between client, server, and shared code with a focus on professional UI design inspired by Linear, Notion, and Stripe.

+## Current Status (Last Updated: November 2, 2025)

+**Completed Features:**
+- ✅ Complete multi-tenant database schema with PostgreSQL
+- ✅ Full CRUD REST API for all entities (incidents, documents, agreements, derramas, providers)
+- ✅ All 6 main pages connected to backend API with TanStack Query
+- ✅ Security hardening: All PATCH endpoints validated with tenant isolation
+- ✅ End-to-end testing passed for all CRUD operations
+- ✅ Professional UI with purple/orange glassmorphism design
+- ✅ Form validation with Zod and react-hook-form
+- ✅ Toast notifications for user feedback
+- ✅ Loading states and error handling throughout

+**Pending Features:**
+- ⏳ File upload to object storage for documents
+- ⏳ OpenAI integration for document analysis and agreement extraction
+- ⏳ GoHighLevel and QuickBooks API integrations

 # User Preferences

 Preferred communication style: Simple, everyday language.